CouchCMS/Documentation/src/contents/concepts/nested-pages-aka-menu-maker.md

 ![](../../assets/img/contents/nested-pages-19.png)

-<p class="error">**IMP:** always get the URL of any section being pointed to by visiting it and copying its URL from the address bar of the browser.</p>
+**IMP:** always get the URL of any section being pointed to by visiting it and copying its URL from the address bar of the browser. {.error}

 Click save.
 Click on the 'View' button to visit this nested page of ours.
 You'll notice that, instead of _http&#58;//www.yoursite.com/about-us/what-we-do/portfolio/_ (this nested 'portfolio' page's canonical URL), we get redirected to _http&#58;//www.yoursite.com/portfolio/_.